December 2022 Update: prices and new pictures

 The Palais Hansen was built between 1869 and 1873, under the management of the eponymous Austrian-Danish architect Theophil Edvard Hansen.
 A prominent representative of neoclassical architecture, he participated in the construction of several other historical buildings in Vienna, such as the Austrian parliament and the Musikverein concert hall.

-Even though the building was originally planned as a hotel for the 1873 world exhibition, it actually served as municipal offices for the city of Vienna.
-It was sold to a Kempinski led consortium in 1999 and was renovated and remodelled into what it was originally meant to be: a lavish five-star hotel.
+Even though the building was originally planned as a hotel for the 1873 world exhibition, it actually served as a municipal office for the city of Vienna.
+It was sold to a Kempinski-led consortium in 1999 and was renovated and remodelled into what it was originally meant to be: a lavish five-star hotel.
 The architect Boris Podrecca and interior designer Jean-Claude Laville teamed up to create what would become the Palais Hansen Kempinski Vienna.

 The remnants of Hansen’s traditional designs, such as the façade, the lobby’s columns or the Greek goddess Nike (which is also the hotel’s logo) are still very apparent.
 They are at odds with the modernity of the interior decoration, as you can see in the pictures below.